 An isometric RPG narrative is brought to you by Torment: Tides of Numenera, dooming your player to act out the role of a character falling from orbit, entrusted to survive and carry on the legacy of the god who once inhabited your body and who cheated death for millennia.

-Much like Divinity Original Sin 2, Torment: Tides of Numenera focuses on the stories of those accompanying your travels who most influence your journey and choices.
+Torment: Tides of Numenera focuses on the stories of those accompanying your travels who most influence your journey and choices.

 In the game’s roleplaying universe, you get the chance to see how your choices and actions impact the story that plays out in an engrossing setting full of philosophical and mythological elements.